gwu-cs-os/resources/system-setup/multipass.md

     Optionally, if you are coming from vim, emacs, or some other editor, and have a working muscle memory for those keybindings, [consider installing a keymap extension](https://marketplace.visualstudio.com/search?target=VSCode&category=Keymaps&sortBy=Relevance).

-5. Launch VSCode and confirm that the extensions have installed properly.
+3. Launch VSCode and confirm that the extensions have installed properly.
 You will potentially see installation messages on first start, including possibly a message prompting you to enter your user password to to install additional dependencies that the extensions require.
 Once this is complete, open the VSCode Extensions panel.
 You should see the extensions listed located under `LOCAL - INSTALLED`.
 If one of these extensions shows a `Reload Required` button, click it and wait for VSCode to reload.

-6. Open Terminal and check if you have an SSH key on your system by seeing if `~/.ssh/id_rsa.pub` exists.
-If you do not have a key, you can generate one with `ssh-keygen -t rsa`.
-If you do not wish to set a password, just hit ENTER when asked for a passphrase.
-You should not have a public / private keyboard located at `~/.ssh/id_rsa.pub` and `~/.ssh/id_rsa` respectively.
-If you generated a key, close and reopen Terminal to start a new shell session.
-You need to do this for ssh to be able to detect the presence of this new key.

-### Setup your Multipass VM

-7. Generate a YAML configuration file containing your public key via the following:

-    ```sh
-    cd ~
-    echo -n -e "ssh_authorized_keys:\n  - " > ~/primary-config.yaml
-    cat ~/.ssh/id_rsa.pub >> ~/primary-config.yaml
-    ```

-8. Create a Linux guest named `primary`.
-If you are on a system with more than 8GB of RAM, you may optionally want to increase the memory allocated to this VM from 1.5GB to 2GB by changing `-m 1500M` to `-m 2G` below.

-    ```bash
-    cd ~
-    multipass launch -n primary -c 4 -m 1500M --cloud-init primary-config.yaml 18.04
-    ```

-9. You now have a Ubuntu 18 LTS VM named primary with a default user named ubuntu.
-Run `multipass list` to see that this is currently running and that it is the only VM listed.
-10. Enter the guest by running `multipass shell`
-11. Confirm that your VM has multiple virtual processors by running `lscpu`.
-Among others things, you should see:
-    ```
-    CPU(s):              4
-    On-line CPU(s) list: 0-3
-    Thread(s) per core:  2
-    Core(s) per socket:  2
-    Socket(s):           1
-    NUMA node(s):        1
-    ```
-12. Set a User password.
-By default, Multipass does not require passwords, but some scripts require them.
-Run `sudo passwd ubuntu` and enter a new password
-13. By default, multipass lets you access the Ubuntu shell via the command `multipass shell`.
-However, tools that enable remote development need to be able to use SSH.
-The public key you provided via the `~primary-config.yaml` file should allow this.
-However, before we install VSCode, we should confirm that SSH works as expected, and to do this, we need to get the IP address of the VM.
-This IP address will change often as you start and stop your VM, so you will often need to figure out what this value is.
-With Multipass, there are two ways of doing this:
-    - In the primary guest, you can run `ifconfig`.
-The address will follow `inet` and look something like this `192.xxx.xxx.xxx`
-    - In the host OS, you can run `multipass list`.
-The address is under the column IPv4.
-14. Note the address from above, and then from a host shell, execute `ssh ubuntu@<ip_address>`, replacing <ip_address> with the address of your Multipass VM named primary.
-You should see a message like the following:

-    Depending on your distro and your SSH security settings, your system might cache fingerprints of known hosts that you've connected to in the past.
-This likely resembles a message like the following:

-    ```
-    The authenticity of host '192.168.64.2 (192.168.64.2)' can't be established.
-    ECDSA key fingerprint is SHA256:EpXmNgNYL6wAICuQV+YaVjeTXwbGukzYh/U328lEmvI.
-    Are you sure you want to continue connecting (yes/no/[fingerprint])?
-    ```

-    Enter `yes`, and you should successfully log into your guest.
-Enter `exit` to return to your host.

-    _Note: Because your guest is dynamically allocated an IP, it is possible that it might be allocated an IP address that was previously used by a different host.
-If this occurs, you may see a security warning such as “WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!
-IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!”.
-If this occurs, run `vim ~/.ssh/known_hosts` and clear out the offending entry.
-Once this is complete, you should be able to cleanly execute `ssh ubuntu@<ip_address>`._

 ### Connect VSCode to your Multipass VM